-In July 2013, the Financial Accounting Standards Board (FASB) issued a new standard related to the "Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists".
+In July 2013, the Financial Accounting Standards Board ("FASB") issued a new standard related to the "Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists".
 The standard requires, unless certain conditions exist, an unrecognized tax benefit or a portion of an unrecognized tax benefit to be presented in the consolidated financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, similar to a tax loss or a tax credit carryforward.
 This standard is applicable for fiscal years beginning after December 15, 2013, and for interim periods within those years.
 The Company adopted this standard on October 1, 2014 and the implementation of the new standard did not have a material impact on its consolidated financial statements.

 In April 2014, the FASB issued a new standard related to "Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity".
 The standard requires discontinued operations treatment for disposals of a component or group of components of a business that represents a strategic shift that has or will have a major impact on an entity's operations or financial results and requires additional disclosures for discontinued operations and new disclosures for individually material disposal transactions that do not meet the definition of a discontinued operation.
-This standard is applicable for fiscal years beginning after December 15, 2014 and for interim periods within those years with early adoption permitted, but only for disposals that have not been reported in consolidated financial statements previously issued.
+This standard is applicable for fiscal years beginning after December 15, 2014 and for interim periods within those years and early adoption is permitted, but only for disposals that have not been reported in consolidated financial statements previously issued.
 The Company expects to adopt this standard beginning on October 1, 2015.

 In May 2014, the FASB issued a new standard related to the "Revenue from Contracts with Customers" which amends the existing accounting standards for revenue recognition.
 The standard requires entities to recognize revenue when they transfer promised goods or services to customers in an amount that reflects the consideration the entity expects to be entitled to in exchange for those goods or services.
-This standard is applicable for fiscal years beginning after December 15, 2016 and for interim periods within those years and early adoption is not permitted.
-The Company expects to adopt this standard on October 1, 2017.
-In April 2015, the Financial Accounting Standards Board proposed deferring the effective date of the standard to annual periods beginning after December 15, 2017.
+This standard is applicable for fiscal years beginning after December 15, 2017 and for interim periods within those years and early adoption is permitted for the fiscal years beginning after December 15, 2016.
+The Company expects to adopt this standard on October 1, 2018.
 The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.